aarhub/react-ame-admin/README.md

 * Based on the actual project.
 * To provide background admin system with common scenarios, based Antd UI design language.
 * To provide the Baidu Map visual demo that depends on the react-bmap component.
-* Include actual Charts, schedule and so on.
+* Include actual Charts, Calendar and so on.

 ## Installation